What To Know Before Renting an RV

 3. Book Your RV!

-Once you’ve found a rig you like, booking is easy—just choose your pick up and insurance coverage on the right-hand side, then click the green Request to Book button.
+Once you’ve found a rig you like, booking is easy—just choose your pick-up and insurance coverage on the right-hand side, then click the green Request to Book button.
 You won’t be charged yet.
-The rental is held for 10 minutes, so you’re on a timer to complete the purchase or else you might lose it to another renter.
+The rental is held for 10 minutes, so you’re on a timer to complete the purchase, or else you might lose it to another renter.

 *Note that some rentals allow Instant Booking, which means you can book the RV online instantly without getting approval from the owner.

-From here, you’re taken to a page that asks if you want any of the renter’s add-on’s (such as additional time to return the rental or extra items like portable grills).
+From here, you’re taken to a page that asks if you want any of the renter’s add-ons (such as additional time to return the rental or extra items like portable grills).
 Then you’ll need to enter your payment details.
 You may also need to put down rental deposits to reserve the camper.
 In most cases, you’ll have to pay a refundable security deposit between two weeks and two days before your RV trip.

 Where to Stay on Your RV Vacation Rental